mayank160920/telegramFileManager/README.md

 Powered by [pyrogram](https://github.com/pyrogram/pyrogram).
 This program has an advanced command-line interface, ability to transfer files larger than 2G and more!
-## This branch is still a WIP, use the master branch instead

 ## Features
 * Ability to show downloading and uploading progress